Organique0/worse-discord/README.md

 hello, it's me again with another update.
 I have switched to Clerk for authentication but the refresh bug is still there.
 Send help please.

-This whole time, after trying everything possible, remaking the auth 2 times, the "bug" was that I had a css property on a sidebar set to hidden.
+This whole time, after trying everything possible, remaking the auth 2 times, the "bug" was the in the way my css would interact with the LastPass extension that I have.
-I don't know why would that only trigger on initial page load and dissapeared after reloading but it did.
+Sidebar was set to hidden on small screens, and the extension would shrink the screen on login to show a notification.

-update: The problem was my LastPass extension.
-After login in, the extension would shrink the screen to show a notification.
-That is why the sidebar would not show up.
+Because of that, on initial page load, the sidebar was set to hidden.